osa-computer-society/competitive-programming/README.md

 - [Sphere Online Judge](https://www.spoj.com/)
 - [Kattis](https://open.kattis.com/)
 - [University of Valladolid](https://uva.onlinejudge.org/)
+  - You can check your answers using [uDebug](https://www.udebug.com/) by selecting UVa from the dropdown list and entering the problem ID

 ## Misc.
 - Please feel free to contribute to this list!
 - [Preparing for the IOI](https://www.quora.com/How-does-one-prepare-for-the-IOI-Aiming-for-gold)